mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

 ![Prediction model](docsimages/publishModel.png)

 Please provide a name for your model and select the Prediction resource, and click on Publish.
+Please take notice of you Publication Resource, which you need in the second task.

 ![Prediction model resource](docsimages/publishModel2.png)